google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/creating_visualizations_checklist.rst

 When creating visualizations, it is important to create content that is both **physically accessible** and **understandable** to all.
-`More than 1 billion people have some form of disability`_ and so you need to ensure that you are not excluding anyone when creating a visualization.
+`More than 1 billion people have some form of disability`_, so you need to ensure that you are not excluding anyone when creating a visualization.

 For example, look at the following example of a chart.

 .. image:: figures/not_color_blind.png
+   :align: center
    :alt: A line graph comparing number of likes over time of two posts.

-However, someone who is color-blind may see the graph as shown below, which has been `generated using this color-blindness simulator.`_ As you can see, it is more difficult to read.
+However, someone who is color-blind may see the graph as shown below, which has been `generated using this color-blindness simulator`_.
+As you can see, it is more difficult to read.

 .. image:: figures/color_blind.png
+   :align: center
    :alt: A line graph comparing number of likes over time of two posts.